rbergenl/planty-native/DEVELOPER.md

 - If using Real Device via USB; then install via SDK Manager > SDK Tools the Google USB Driver
 - If error "Emulator: glClear:466 GL err 0x502", then do manual install as admin via `Android\sdk\extras\intel\hardware_accelerated_execution_manager`
 - If with installing 'HAXM' you get the error 'windows requires a digitally signed driver'; then run Windows security updated; or download haxm v7.1.0 from https://github.com/intel/haxm/releases
+- if JS Debugging says "connecting to remote debugger".. open the browser already at debugger url; and restart the app.